Concert offerings from Tesla Quartet:

 Respighi understood the string quartet form very clearly, as he himself was a member of a professional string quartet for a long time.
 His String Quartet in D was written fairly early on in his career, but he did not fail to demonstrate a rich command of harmony with the intimate and warm romantic sonority built on cyclical form.

-Three three pieced by French, Polish, Italian composers bring the string quartet genre to a new level by experimenting with post-Wagnerian harmonic structure and beautifully lyrical melodies.
+These three pieces by French, Polish, Italian composers bring the string quartet genre to a new level by experimenting with post-Wagnerian harmonic structure and beautifully lyrical melodies.